zxjunior28/Placement/README.md

-# Multi-chip Partition and Placement: implemented in C++
+# Multi-chip Partition and Placement

 ## Build with Makefile directly
 ```console